openSUSE/news-o-o/_posts/2011-02-05-opensuse-weekly-news-issue-161-is-out.markdown

 **[Pavol Rusnak: Novell Hackweek #6](http://stick.gk2.sk/blog/2011/02/novell-hackweek-6-game-jam-prague-2011/)**

-**FigureÂ 3.Â LiveView Device**
+**Figure 3.
+LiveView Device**

 ![LiveView Device](http://stick.gk2.sk/blog/wp-content/uploads/2011/01/se-liveview.jpg)

 Last week we had a Hackweek at Novell.
-I decided to do something rather unusual for me â€“
+I decided to do something rather unusual for me –
       to hack a device.
-I bought one of these nifty [LiveView](http://www.sonyericsson.com/cws/products/accessories/overview/liveview) FigureÂ 3, â€œLiveView Deviceâ€ devices made by Sony Ericsson, which are basically an intelligent watch that can connect to your mobile phone using Bluetooth.
+I bought one of these nifty [LiveView](http://www.sonyericsson.com/cws/products/accessories/overview/liveview) Figure 3, “LiveView Device” devices made by Sony Ericsson, which are basically an intelligent watch that can connect to your mobile phone using Bluetooth.
 Unfortunately, it turned out to be rather unusable with Android devices (lots of Bluetooth disconnects), but supposedly a firmware update is on its way.
 After I saw that, I was somehow disappointed but I thought there must be a way how to reverse engineer a protocol and try to connect the device to my computer.
 I started to look around on the Internet and found a great blog by [Andrew de Quincey](http://adq.livejournal.com/).
 What was even more cool was that Andrew already did most of the job and wrote some code in Python.
 All I had to do is to wrap it into classes to make it more general and thus customizable.
-So whatâ€™s next?
+So what’s next?
 My dream is to create a custom open-source firmware and flash the device.
 I hope I can achieve this with help of hardware wizards from our [Prague hackerspace](http://brmlab.cz/project/liveview).
 The source code is available from [gitorious](http://gitorious.org/brmlab/liveview) as usual.
 Do you think that
         Hackweek lasted only until Friday for me?
-Well, not really, keep reading â€¦ :-)
+Well, not really, keep reading … :-)

 ## ![Header Picture](http://www.saschamanns.de/pub/OWN/common/logos/OWN-oxygen-Board1.png)Status Updates